 4302.
 Field Botany (3).
 Prerequisite: BOT 3404 or consent of instructor.
 Focuses on a thorough knowledge of and familiarity with the flora of West Texas and adjacent areas through field trips, collection, and herbarium work.

 4304.
 Plant Molecular Biology (3).
 Prerequisites: BIOL 1403, 1404, 3416, and 3320.
 Molecular analysis of plant metabolism and signaling.
 S, alternate years.

 4409.
 Plant Development (4).
 Prerequisites: BIOL 1403 and 1404.
 Integration of positional, environmental, hormonal, and genetic regulation of plant development; emphasis on model species and comparisons to animals.
+Includes a lab.
 Alternate years.

 5401.
 Advanced Plant Physiology (4).
 Prerequisites: Organic chemistry or biochemistry and BIOL 1403 and 1404 or equivalent.
 A general plant physiology course for graduate students with no previous training in plant physiology.
 Emphasis is placed on recent experimental advances in the field.

 5404.
 Advanced Taxonomy of the Vascular Plants (4).
 A survey of the diversity of vascular plants (emphasis on angiosperms) and the methodology of their classification.
 Lecture emphasizes modern approaches to systematics; lab emphasizes identification and collection techniques.

 6302.
 Advanced Field Botany (3).
 A field-trip and herbarium-based course that will provide students with sophistication in the identification and classification of plants in natural areas of West Texas and adjacent regions.